-Jane Fonda was a notorious protester of the Vietnam War, and her political style angered Vietnam veterans, who were hearing from many activists that their fighting in Vietnam was senseless at a time when they needed desperately to find some meaning in their experiences.
-During a tour of North Vietnam, Jane was photographed sitting on an NVA (North Vietnamese Army) anti-aircraft gun, which I don’t think was intentional.
-Fonda, referred to from then on as “Hanoi Jane,” expressed regret for having that picture taken, and for the pain that her action caused many American veterans, but it was hard for her to shake the negative impact that her political style had on her public image.
-I suppose that’s one reason people write biographies – to be understood, especially when they believe they have been mis-understood.
+Jane Fonda was a notorious protester of the Vietnam War, and her political style angered Vietnam veterans, who had ben through hell and didn't want to hear from anti-war activists that their fighting in Vietnam was senseless.
+During a tour of North Vietnam, Jane was photographed sitting on an NVA (North Vietnamese Army) anti-aircraft gun, which she said wasn't intentional.
+Fonda, referred to from then on as “Hanoi Jane,” expressed regret for having that picture taken, and for the pain that her action caused many American veterans, but it was hard for her to shake the negative impact that her politics had on her public image.
+I suppose that’s one reason people write biographies – to be understood, when they believe they have been misunderstood.

-I had personally been touched by that war, as my uncle Mike returned home with PTSD in his mid twenties, followed by a stroke around the age of 30.
-In an appeal process I undertook a few years after Mike was denied Agent Orange benefits, I proved that Mike had indeed been exposed to Agent Orange in Vietnam, which allowed him to receive additional governmental compensation.
-For the remainder of his life, Mike spoke only one word at a time, and walked with a cane.
-His politics were very different than mine, but he lived his life as a gentle man and a proud veteran, passing away at the age of 71.
+My family was personally touched by that war.
+My mother's younger brother Mike returned home with PTSD in his mid twenties, followed by a stroke at the age of 30, and for the remainder of his life, Mike walked with a cane and spoke only one word at a time.
+In an appeal process I undertook a few years after Mike was denied Agent Orange benefits, I proved that he had indeed been exposed to Agent Orange, which led to his receiving additional governmental compensation.
+His politics were very different from mine, but he lived his life as a gentle man and a proud veteran, passing away at the young age of 71.

 I finished Fonda’s autobiography, My Life So Far, on a Sunday in 2006, and had it fresh in my mind when Noam arrived at work the next Tuesday.
 I wanted to know what he felt about her.
-Part of me was hoping that he would insist that the media had beefed up this and other stories about Fonda to distract from the real issue - the war.
+Part of me guessed he would say the media had beefed up this and other stories about Fonda to distract from the real issue - the war.

 I followed Noam into his office and waited for him to put down his briefcases.
 “Noam,” I said, trying to search for the right words, finally just getting my thought out, “I read Jane Fonda’s autobiography, and I was wondering about her unpopularity, which I thought might be based on false assumptions.
 Wasn’t she well-intended, if not misguided?”